Peri-implant bone level assessment of early loaded dental implants submitted to different prosthetic protocols: a case report

 COPYRIGHT TRANSFER AND RESPONSIBILITY STATEMENT

-We hereby attest the study is original and does not present manipulated data, fraud or plagiarism.
-We made significant scientific contribution to the study and we are aware of the presented data and in agreement with the final version of the manuscript.
-We assume complete responsibility for the ethical aspects of the study.
+The authors hereby attest that the study is original and does not present manipulated data, fraud, or plagiarism.
+All names listed made a significant scientific contribution to the study, are aware of the presented data, and agree with the final version of the manuscript.
+They assume complete responsibility for the ethical aspects of the study.

 This text must be printed and signed by all authors.
 The scanned version should be submitted as supplemental file during the submission process.